decretist/COMP299/README.md

 `COMP 499` INDEPENDENT STUDY
 Units: 1-3 Repeatability: Yes (Can be repeated for Credit)
 Individual study including library or laboratory research or program writing.
 A written report is required.
 Project proposal must be submitted and approved prior to enrollment.
 May be repeated for credit.
-+ Dr Stern and Dr Olson recommended a poster at the [Creative Collaborations](https://www.sandiego.edu/ugresearch/students/creative-collaborations.php) Undergraduate Research Conference (CCURC) instead of a written report
++ Dr Stern and Dr Olson recommended a presentation at the [Creative Collaborations](https://www.sandiego.edu/ugresearch/students/creative-collaborations.php) Undergraduate Research Conference (CCURC) instead of a written report
 + Paul's proposal for the Seventeenth International Congress of Medieval Canon Law (ICMCL XVII) was accepted, so we will be working on lemmatization before regular expressions.
 See [this link](ICMCL.md) for the call for papers and proposal.
 + Introduction to lemmatization
   - "Humanum genus duobus regitur"